lingjin0725/ling-s_portfolio/README.md

-Hi, I’m Ling Jin, a Data Analytics student with a passion for data structures, data-driven insights, and crafting visualizations that tell impactful stories.
-I enjoy solving problems through clean code, optimized algorithms, and thoughtful design.

 ## [Project 1: Financial Analysis of College Degrees Using Python](https://github.com/lingjin0725/Python)

 This is a project I did for my Data Structures and Algorithms course, where I analyzed the financial outcomes of various undergraduate degrees.